Housing

 Beneficiaries of international protection are allowed to stay in the centres for 2 months after being granted a positive decision.[3]
 Then when beneficiaries enter the Individual Integration Programme they are offered housing assistance (rather in the form of advice).
 There is a general lack of social housing for Polish nationals as well, so the situation of beneficiaries is difficult in this regard.[4]
 General conditions to obtain housing under the law are hard to fulfil for beneficiaries because of their relatively short stay in Poland and mobility.[5]

 Warsaw is home to the largest number of beneficiaries of international protection living in Poland.
 Besides the possibility of applying for a social or communal flat from the districts on a general basis, foreigners enrolled in integration programs and requiring special housing support may also apply for a right to live in a “protected flat” run by the Warsaw Family Support Centre since 2011.[6]
 The period of stay in that kind of flat should coincide with the period of implementing IPI and should not exceed 12 months but in particular cases, this stay may be extended (e.g., in the case of serious illness or during a period of time when a foreigner is waiting for a flat from the city’s housing stock).
 From 2011 to 2018, a total of 51 people, including 29 children – benefited from the “protected flat” housing support.[7]
+The program “protected flat” is still running but there are other vulnerable groups than BIPs eligible for it.[8]

-The procedure is not only to support foreigners who are in an unfavourable housing situation but also to promote those who are distinguished and involved in the implementation of the integration programs.
-Some municipalities provide singular flats annually, dedicated for beneficiaries.Besides Warsaw, there are cities such as Gdansk and Lublin that have some kind of special housing support programs or solutions dedicated to foreigners.[9]
-For the housing opportunities for foreigners fleeing Ukraine see Temporary Protection annex to the report.
+The procedure is not only aimed at supporting persons who are in an unfavourable housing situation but also to promote those who are distinguished and involved in the implementation of the integration programs.
+Some municipalities provide singular flats annually, dedicated for beneficiaries.
+Besides Warsaw, there are cities such as Gdansk and Lublin that have some kind of special housing support programs or solutions dedicated to foreigners.[11]

 It is important to understand, that difficulty in finding adequate housing for beneficiaries is a part of a general shortage of affordable housing.
-According to experts, there is a shortage of about 2.1 million houses in Poland.[10]
+According to experts, in 2018 there was a shortage of about 2.1 million houses in Poland.[12]
 This situation most frequently affects people with medium and low income.
 They neither have access to cheap mortgages nor the finances to buy the apartments.
-The social housing in the country estimated at 150–200 thousand premises is insufficient for the needs of the population.[11]
+The social housing in the country estimated at 150–200 thousand premises is insufficient for the needs of the population.[13]

 Some of the key challenges related to housing which affect particularly beneficiaries of international protection include:

-– the limited supply of affordable housing,
+• the limited supply of affordable housing,

-– high rental costs (especially in big cities),
+• high rental costs (especially in big cities),

-– discrimination in the housing market,
+• discrimination in the housing market,

-– the lack of specialised housing counselling for beneficiaries of international protection,
+• the lack of specialised housing counselling for beneficiaries of international protection,

-– the risk of homelessness after the end of institutional support under the IPI.[12]
+• the risk of homelessness after the end of institutional support under the IPI.[14]

-Some researchers stress that although there is no data on the number of homeless beneficiaries of international protection, there is a high probability that the number is substantial.[13]
+Some researchers stress that, although there is no data on the number of homeless beneficiaries of international protection, there is a high probability that the number is substantial.[15]
 Stereotypes and negative attitude towards foreigners prevail.
 Finding accommodation for large families is even more challenging.
-IPI is not tailored to tackle these problems.[14]
+IPI is not tailored to tackle these problems.[16]

 Another extensive study on integration from 2020 shows that housing is one of the major issues for both asylum seekers and beneficiaries of international protection in Poland.
 The shortage of affordable housing makes the situation of persons with international protection particularly difficult.
 Consequently, the lack of housing opportunities results in slowing down the process of adaptation of foreigners to the new socio-cultural conditions of the host country, and may have a negative impact on their physical and mental health.[17]
 One significant reason why some individuals who receive international protection opt to leave Poland and seek better living conditions in Western European countries is the challenge of finding suitable and affordable housing.
 These countries may also have more extensive diaspora and support networks available.[18]

 SIP confirms that in 2022 the problem with accommodation-related discrimination of third-country nationals persisted.
-According to this NGO, the increasing hostility towards foreigners, fueled by prominent politicians, is not being adequately addressed by the Polish authorities.
-Finding an affordable flat in the market is difficult and social flats are hardly accessible, so many international protection beneficiaries are at risk of homelessness.[17]
+According to this NGO, the increasing hostility towards foreigners, fuelled by prominent politicians, is not being adequately addressed by the Polish authorities.
+Finding an affordable flat in the market is difficult and social flats are hardly accessible, so many international protection beneficiaries are at risk of homelessness.[19]

 [1] Article 52(1) of the Constitution of the Republic of Poland.